pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 ## kubeadm config file
-Will create this file and use it for *kubeadm init* on the master
+Will create this file and use it for **kubeadm init** on the master

-Create a *kubeadm-config.yaml* file with this content - note we have to specify the podSubnet of 10.244.0.0/16 for flannel, note this file is minimal for this demo
+Create a **kubeadm-config.yaml** file with this content - note we have to specify the podSubnet of 10.244.0.0/16 for flannel

+Note this file is minimal for this demo and if you use a later version of kubeadm you may need to alter the apiVersion
 ```
 apiVersion: kubeadm.k8s.io/v1alpha2
 kind: MasterConfiguration